Roots of Contemporary Issues [ROOT] Assessment

 Uses of Assessment

-The Roots of Contemporary Issues Steering Committee and program faculty review assessment results each year and suggest actions for improved assessment or use to inform decision-making.
+The Roots of Contemporary Issues Steering Committee and program faculty review results of Roots of Contemporary Issues [ROOT] Assessment and suggest actions for improved assessment or use to inform decision-making.
 The Roots of Contemporary Issues program also works closely with the WSU Libraries’ research services librarians to use assessment to develop and refine information literacy curricula.
 For more information about this partnership, see Research Services Librarians Conduct and Use Information Literacy Assessment.

-Below are some examples of how student learning evidence from Roots of Contemporary Issues [RROT] Assessment contributes to decision-making intended to support student learning and quality undergraduate education.
+Below are some examples of how student learning evidence from Roots of Contemporary Issues [ROOT] Assessment contributes to decision-making intended to support student learning and quality undergraduate education.

 - Final Papers Assessment Project Participation Influences Teaching and Learning in UCORE First-Year Experience [ROOT] Courses Participation in assessment offers ways for faculty to think about student learning in the curriculum and about how to support it most effectively in their own classes.
 For example, rubric use and participation in norming sessions can deepen a common understanding of program goals among faculty, and, over time, can help focus instruction and improve […]